Insulation & Air Sealing Program

 - What is Vermiculite? (pdf)

-The Insulation Tax Credit
+25C Insulation Tax Credit

 The 25C Insulation Tax Credit, also called the Energy Efficient Home Improvement Credit, allows eligible homeowners to receive a federal tax credit of up to $1,200 annually for upgrades like insulation and air sealing.